ibm-cloud-docs/assistant/beta.md

 ## Available beta features
 {: #beta-features}

 No features are available currently.

+If you were testing a feature, but it is not listed here, it probably means that it has been released as a beta feature to everyone.
+{: tip}

 ## Participate in the program
 {: #beta-access}